 At the IEA Ministerial meeting in November 2015, the Joint Ministerial Declaration Expressing the Activation of Association formally welcomed China, Indonesia, Singapore and Thailand as Association countries of the IEA.
 The activation of Association marked an important milestone in the IEA’s engagement worldwide, reflecting several years of concerted efforts on the part of IEA member countries, partner countries and the Secretariat, and opening doors to a new era of international energy co-operation.
 In October 2016, the IEA welcomed to join the Association just before welcoming Morocco in November.
-In March 2017, India became an joined the IEA as an Association country and Brazil joined the IEA as an Association country in October 2017.
+In March 2017, India joined the IEA as an Association country and Brazil joined the IEA as an Association country in October 2017.

 The Joint Declaration lays out the following areas of engagement between the IEA and Associate countries: